bipinkrish/Mdisk-Downloader-Bot/README.md

 /start - start message
 /help - list of commands
 /mdisk mdisklink - usage
-/thumb - reply to a image document of size less than 200KB to set it as Thumbnail ( you can also send image as a photo to set it as Thumbnail automatically ) /remove - remove Thumbnail
-/show - show Thumbnail
 /change - change upload mode
 ( default mode is Document )
 ```